dejoy-io/mini-apps-docs/apps-communication/methods.md

 }
 ```

 The second parameter is ```targetOrigin``` - allowed parent iframe origin.
-We recommend avoiding the usage of wildcard ```*``` as long as it is not secure - your application could be inserted not by Dejoy, but by another iframe that will still be able to communicate with your app and receive some data.
+We recommend avoiding the usage of wildcard ```*``` as long as it is not secure - your application could be inserted not by DeJoy, but by another iframe that will still be able to communicate with your app and receive some data.

 As a default value, you could use https://dejoy.io.